Hnfull/Intensio-Obfuscator/README.md

   - **Replace** all names of `variables/classes/functions/files-name` to random strings with length defined then all `chars` to their hexadecimal value
   - **Delete** all `comments`, all `spaces lines`
   - **Padding** random `scripts` with an always differents values

+## What purpose ?
+- Provides a high level obfuscation layer to prevent or delay the reading and understanding of your python program

+## Level of obfuscation
+- Weak obfuscation, can be used with other types of obfuscation

 ## Requirements
 - Python >= 3.5